visit-dav/visit/docs/SphynxDocs/SavingPrinting/Exporting_databases.rst

 plots in the window to a format such as VTK.
 Often saving the plot geometry, which only consists of the visible faces required to draw the plot, is not enough.
-When interfacing VisIt to other tools you may want to save out the database that you've plotted in a different file format.
+When interfacing VisIt to other tools you may want to save out the database in a different file format.
 For instance, you might plot a 3D database and want to export actual 3D cells for the entire database instead of just the externally visible geometry.
 You might also want to save out additional variables that you did not plot.
 VisIt allows